OPERATING AGREEMENT

 TAX CLASSIFICATION AND FISCAL YEAR

-For federal income tax purposes, the Company shall be classified as a disregarded entity pursuant to Treasury Regulation §301.7701-3 (the "check-the-box" regulations).
+For federal income tax purposes, the Company shall be classified as a disregarded entity separate from its owner pursuant to Treasury Regulation §301.7701-3 (the "check-the-box" regulations).
 All items of income, gain, loss, deduction, and credit of the Company shall be reported on the Member's personal federal income tax return on Schedule C (or, for rental activity, Schedule E).
 The Member acknowledges that net earnings from self-employment derived from the Company's trade or business are subject to self-employment tax under IRC §§1401 and 1402.
+The Member further acknowledges that, although a disregarded entity for federal income tax purposes, the Company is treated as a SEPARATE ENTITY for federal employment-tax purposes under 26 C.F.R. §301.7701-2(c)(2)(iv)(A) (effective for wages paid on or after January 1, 2009); accordingly the Company (not the Member individually) is the employer of record for FICA, FUTA, and federal income-tax withholding purposes.
 If a second member is admitted in the future, the Company will be treated as converting from a disregarded entity to a partnership for federal tax purposes pursuant to IRS Rev. Rul.
 99-5.
 The fiscal year of the Company shall end on December 31 of each calendar year.
 The Company shall maintain accurate books and records of account in accordance with the cash basis method of accounting, consistently applied, and shall retain such records for the period required by applicable law.
 The Member shall be responsible for ensuring that all required federal, state, and local tax returns are filed on a timely basis and that all taxes owed by the Company are paid when due.

 6.

 The Member shall not be personally liable for any debts, obligations, or liabilities of the Company, whether arising in contract, tort, or otherwise, solely by reason of being a member of the Company.
 The Member's liability shall be limited to the extent of the Member's capital contribution to the Company and the Member's share of any undistributed profits of the Company, except as otherwise required by applicable law.
 The Company shall maintain its separate identity at all times and shall not commingle Company funds with the personal funds of the Member.
-The Member acknowledges that the limited liability protections afforded by the limited liability company structure require the maintenance of proper corporate formalities, including the maintenance of separate bank accounts, the keeping of adequate records, and the holding out of the Company as a separate entity from the Member, to avoid alter-ego or veil-piercing liability under applicable state law.
-The Member further acknowledges that a creditor of the Member is generally limited to a charging order against distributions from the Member's interest under 6 Del.
-C. §18-703 and analogous state statutes, but that some jurisdictions (see, e.g., Olmstead v.
-Federal Trade Commission, 44 So.
-3d 76 (Fla.
-2010)) have held that the charging-order remedy is not exclusive with respect to single-member LLCs, and that the strength of charging-order protection varies materially among the states.
+The Member acknowledges that the limited-liability protections afforded by the LLC structure require the maintenance of proper corporate formalities — including the maintenance of separate bank accounts, the keeping of adequate records, the holding out of the Company as a separate entity from the Member, the use of Company contracts in the Company's name, and the documentation of capital contributions and distributions — to avoid alter-ego or veil-piercing liability under applicable state law.
+A judgment creditor of the Member shall have, as the sole and exclusive remedy with respect to the Member's Membership Interest, a charging order against distributions otherwise payable to the Member, in accordance with 6 Del.
+C. §18-703.
+The charging order shall not entitle the creditor to become a member, to participate in management, to vote, to inspect books and records, or to force a sale or foreclosure of the Membership Interest.

 7.